• Recipes

 • Pesto is fantastic on grilled meats such as chicken, steak, and fish.

 • It's also delicious on bruschetta, crostini, or sandwiches.
-You can also mix it with mayonnaise to create a pesto aioli which makes a great spread for sandwiches and burgers.
+You can also mix it with mayonnaise to create a pesto aioli, which makes a great spread for sandwiches and burgers.

-• Another great way to use pesto is tossing it with roasted veggies or potatoes for a boost of flavor.
+• Another great way to use pesto is by tossing it with roasted veggies or potatoes for a boost of flavor.

 • One of my favorite pesto uses is to combine it with alfredo sauce and add to cooked pasta to make a creamy pesto pasta.
 It's SO yummy!
 I usually do this with frozen pesto, and the alfredo only takes about 5-10 minutes to make so it's a really quick and easy dinner, perfect for weeknights.